Perl/PPCs/rfcs/rfc00XX.md

 ## Future Scope

-We might want to allow variables and constands to be exported.
+We might want to allow variables and constants to be exported.
 We might always want export tags to contain other export tags to allow "grouping" of groups.

 The 'is not exported' error message could list what is actually exported by